-The Fi Basics.
-The Fi Basics are available for a recurring flat monthly fee and provides the following:
+Calls & texts.
+Calls & texts are available for a recurring flat monthly fee and provides the following:

 Data Usage.
 Data usage includes web browsing, application usage, downloading content (like applications, games, etc.), ringtones and similar activities.
 If applications running in the background use your data connection, such usage will be accounted as part of your data usage.
 Data usage is available to you as follows: